nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * [Schedule Commands](#schedule-commands)
 * [Search Commands](#search-commands)

-<span class="box warning">:warning: **Heads Up!** Due to the design of WerkIt!, commands, `/commandAction`s, and
+<span class="box warning">:warning: **Heads Up!** Due to the design of WerkIt!, commands, `/commandAction`, and
-`<conditions>` must be separated by a single whitespace.
+`<condition>` must be separated by a single whitespace.
 Excessive whitespaces will not be accepted by the application.
 However, plan names may have more than a single whitespace in between words.<br/><br/>
 **Examples**
 <span class="box>